 The Penalties and Defenses for Insider Trading

 As with any criminal charges, the prosecution had the burden of proving the defendant’s guilt beyond a reasonable doubt.
-In the context of insider trading, this means proving several elements, including:- there was an actual purchase or sale of securities
+In the context of insider trading, this means proving several elements, including:

-- the trade occurred while the defendant was “in possession of” nonpublic information
+- The trade occurred while the defendant was “in possession of” nonpublic information

-- that information was “material”
+- That information was “material”

 What do I do next?